TheBestTvarynka/tbt/content/posts/how-rdp-scard-logon-works/index.md

 > PC/SC is the de facto cross-platform API for accessing smart card readers.
 It is published by [PC/SC Workgroup](http://www.pcscworkgroup.com/), but the _"reference implementation"_ is Windows.
 Linux and Mac OS X use the open source [pcsc-lite](https://pcsclite.apdu.fr/) package. ([src](https://github.com/OpenSC/OpenSC/wiki/PCSC-and-pcsc-lite))

-Everything looks good at first sight: `libykcs11` uses `pcsc-lite`, both of them are available on Linux.
+Everything looks good at first sight: `libykcs11` uses `pcsc-lite`, both of them are available on macOS.
 Seems like nothing stops us from scard logon.
 Unfortunately, there is one thing.

 The target machine tries to open a new session using the transferred smart card credentials.
 Internally, the same high-level APIs are used except for the WinSCard API.